 This lack of guidance is why so many new Ontario Private Investigators burn out and quit and why many experienced Private Investigators are jaded.
 On top of this, PI clients with small budgets typically get the new unqualified Private Investigators, nobody wins in this situation.
 It is also not fair to small PI clients to use their files to haphazardly train new Private Investigators.

 So, the time comes for you to be a Private Investigator and work investigations with no Private Investigator experience or education.
-The Ontario licensing course you took focused on legal matters with no real practical Private Investigator training or topics.
+The Ontario licensing course you took focused on legislation, but you need practical Private Investigator training as well.
 You will always be told by employers that “soon you will get some PI training,” which never happens.
 It took me over five years to figure out the industry and get good at a few specialized fields.
 During that time, I struggled and probably lost several hundred thousand dollars due to losing work opportunities from a lack of skill and education.
 What is sad is that this is a common story in the industry.
 If you make it through this meat grinder and get an Ontario Private Investigator business license, you will be qualified to work for yourself with your own PI agency.
 Hopefully, when you are hiring new Private Investigators, you will appreciate the importance of proper PI education.